-If Start event generation is checked, a start event is inserted as a zero (only bits 31 and eventually bit 30 is set, see chapter 5.1.6) into the data stream and counted by the software.
+If Start event generation is checked, a start event is inserted as a zero (only bits 31 and bit 30 are marked for the resolution mode, see chapter 5.1.6) into the data stream and counted by the software.
 The measurement can be stopped automatically after a specified number of sweeps by checking Starts preset or Sweep preset.
 In the former case the start events are used, in the latter case the hardware sweep counter.
 If DMA Mode is checked, the data are acquired using DMA PCI bus master mode, otherwise by direct port control.
 The maximum possible data transfer rate is higher in DMA mode, but after a preset condition it takes some time to get out of the DMA read routine.
 Therefore for Single sweep mode it is preferable not to use DMA mode to reduce the dead time.
 A List file can be written by checking the corresponding checkbox Write List file.
 If No Histogram is checked, no histogramming is made.
 A series of measurements can be acquired into separate memory parts by checking Sequential cycles and specifying the number of cycles.
 Each single measurement should be terminated by any of the preset conditions, the complete run stops after performing the specified number of cycles or is repeated accordingly if the specified number of Sequences is greater than 1.
+The Ch1 x Ch2 mode can be used for some position-dependent detectors with delay lines between wires.
+A two dimensional spectra from input 2 versus input 1 is calculated.
+Only the first stop event in a sweep from input 1 and input 2 in the chosen range is taken for incrementing the 2D histogram.
+It is necessary that Start event generation is enabled for that mode.

-If the checkbox Event preset is marked, the measurement will be stopped after acquiring more events than specified in the corresponding edit field.
+If the checkbox Eventpreset is marked, the measurement will be stopped after acquiring more events than specified in the corresponding edit field.
 The events are counted only if they are within the ROI limits, i.e. >= the lower limit and < the upper limit.
 It is not necessary that this ROI is within the spectra range.
 Another possibility is to acquire data for a given time via the Time preset.
 In the edit field Range the length of the spectrum can be entered.
 A Bin width of 1 means the highest time resolution.
 The Binwidth can be chosen in powers of 2 up to 8388608 times the elementary dwell time.
 If an Acq.
 Delay is specified, data are acquired in a sweep not before the specified time.